adaltas/node-nikita/src/mecano.coffee.md

           stageDestination = "#{destination}.#{Date.now()}#{Math.round(Math.random()*1000)}"
           # Start real work
           prepare = () ->
+            options.log?
+"Check if destination exists"
             # Note about next line: ssh might be null with file, not very clear
             misc.file.exists options.ssh, destination, (err, exists) ->
               # If we are forcing
               if options.force
+                # Note, we should be able to move this before the "exists" check just above
+                # because we don't seem to use.
+Maybe it still here because we were
+                # expecting to remove the existing destination before downloading.
                 download()
               # If the file exists and we have a checksum to compare and we are not forcing
               else if exists and md5sum